 Follow these 5 tips to cover your dark under eye circles:

-Note: there are a couple affiliate links used in this article, but I only provided links to products I both use, and love 🙂
+Note: there are a couple affiliate links used in this article, meaning I make a small commission if you purchase through one of my links, at no extra cost to you.
+I only provided links to products I both use and love 🙂

 1. Moisturizing is Key!

 Hopefully, by now, we all know that moisturizing our face is super important for our overall skincare (check out this article if you need a refresher on how to keep skin hydrated), but when you’re slathering on your fave moisturizer, there’s a good chance you’re not paying specific attention to your under eye area.

 Spoiler alert: this is a mistake, and you need to be paying attention to this part of your face when moisturizing.